National Security Action Memorandum 273: Aftermath

 The withdrawal of almost 1,000 U.S. military personnel from South Vietnam took place, albeit described by the Pentagon Papers as an "accounting exercise."
 The number of soldiers in South Vietnam was 16,752 in October and on December 31, 1963, was 15,894.

 Presidents Kennedy and Johnson had made decisions on the Vietnam War based on optimistic reports from the American Embassy and MACV in Saigon and from frequent assessment missions by U.S. policy makers.
 (The dissenters included some lower-level employees in the Department of State, CIA, the U.S. military, and U.S. journalists in South Vietnam.)
 The ink was barely dry on NSAM 273 when those optimistic assessments turned pessimistic.
-With dissention increasing among U.S. policy makers (Ambassador Lodge vs General Harkins in Saigon; Presidential advisor General Maxwell D. Taylor vs other military leaders in Washington) and reports of Viet Cong successes, Johnson sent Secretary of Defense Robert McNamara and Taylor back to Vietnam for another assessment.
+With dissension increasing among U.S. policy makers (Ambassador Lodge vs General Harkins in Saigon; Presidential advisor General Maxwell D. Taylor vs other military leaders in Washington) and reports of Viet Cong successes, Johnson sent Secretary of Defense Robert McNamara and Taylor back to Vietnam for another assessment.
 McNamara's report of December 20, 1963, was far more pessimistic that his previous assessments.
 He said, "The situation is very disturbing.
 Current trends, unless reversed in the next 2–3 months, will lead to neutralization at best and most likely to a Communist-controlled state."
 McNamara also criticized the ineffectiveness of the new South Vietnamese government, formed after the assassination of President Diem.

 The immediate response of the U.S. government to its sudden realization that the political and military situation in South Vietnam was not good was to expand the U.S.'s role in the Vietnam War.
 NSAM 273 had defined the "central object" of the U.S. "to assist the people and Government [of South Vietnam] to win their contest against the externally directed and supported Communist conspiracy."
 Escalating the U.S. objectives, on January 22, 1964, the Joint Chiefs of Staff sent McNamara a memo declaring "victory" to be the U.S. objective and recommending that the U.S. "put aside many of the self-imposed restrictions which now limit our efforts and undertake bolder actions which may embody greater risks."
 On 30 January another coup d'etat in Saigon emphasized to the U.S. policy makers the instability of the South Vietnamese government.
 Disarray in Saigon was accompanied by policy wars in Washington between the Departments of State and Defense and within the Department of Defense.
 A series of decisions on Mar.
 8, 1965 to escalate U.S. involvement in Vietnam was the end result.